33 human rights wins to celebrate

 Members and supporters of New York's Afghan community raise awareness of Afghanistan's refugee crisis following the Taliban takeover.
 Photo: ED JONES/AFP via Getty Images.

-Afghanistan: Following the collapse of the Afghanistan government after the Taliban seized power in mid-August 2021, Amnesty International researchers continue to investigate atrocities committed by the group and were able to verify two massacres of Hazara people in the provinces of Ghazni and Daykundi by Taliban fighters.
+Afghanistan: Following the collapse of the Afghanistan government after the Taliban seized power in mid-August 2021, Amnesty International researchers continue to investigate atrocities committed by the group and were able to verify two massacres of Hazara people in the provinces of and by Taliban fighters.
 These reports were among the first evidence that the Taliban continued to persecute marginalized communities in Afghanistan as they took control of the country.
-Amnesty International also published powerful testimony from girls who were excluded from school, amidst ongoing Taliban threats and violence.
+Amnesty International also published who were excluded from school, amidst ongoing Taliban threats and violence.

 Tunisia: Research by Amnesty International helped to end the practice of arbitrary travel bans imposed on many Tunisians following President Kais Saied’s seizure of exceptional powers.
-After Amnesty published a story on the situation, the president issued a statement on 17 September ordering the border police “not to impose any travel ban on people unless through a judicial order”.
+After Amnesty published a , the president issued a on 17 September ordering the border police “not to impose any travel ban on people unless through a judicial order”.